konstructio/kubefirst/docs/kubefirst/local/vault.md

 # Vault

 [Vault](https://www.vaultproject.io/) is an open source secrets manager and identity provider created by hashicorp.
-Usually it runs in Kubernetes with a [DynamoDB](https://aws.amazon.com/dynamodb/) backend that's encrypted with KMS with point in time recovery enabled, but for local it's backed by a local s3-like backend in minio.
+Usually it runs in Kubernetes with a [AWS DynamoDB](https://aws.amazon.com/dynamodb/) backend that's encrypted with [AWS KMS](https://aws.amazon.com/kms/) with point in time recovery enabled, but for local it's backed by a local s3-like backend in [Minio](https://min.io/).

 ## Authentication Backends